All Episodes

 Well, America is crying tonight.

-I'm not sure how much of America, but a very, very significant portion, and I mean literally crying.
+I'm not sure how much of America, but a very, very significant portion.

 This is a sadness.

-So if Donald Trump is democratically elected, and your son is serving as a Marine, you wouldn't trust his life under that commander-in-chief.
+He was asked by John Dickerson: so if Donald Trump is Democratically elected and your son is serving as a Marine, you wouldn't trust his life under that commander-in-chief?

-And Cain said, I wouldn't.
+And Kaine said, I wouldn't.

-Uh, if you have a friend in the Marine Corps, and that you don't trust the commander-in-chief.
+That's a pretty extraordinary thing to say if you have a son in the Marine Corps and that you don't trust the Commander-in-Chief.

-They're people in the military defend the Constitution.
+The people in the military defend the Constitution.

-Do the brains that got this guy elected president tonight apply to being a good president.
+Do the brains that got this guy elected president tonight apply to being a good president?

 I leave it as an open question.